 - you already have a DELE A2 diploma (or higher), or

 - you already have a basic (A2), intermediate (B1), or advanced (B2) level certificate from the Official Language Schools.

-On the other hand, minors, persons with legally modified capacity, persons with learning difficulties, and persons who have been schooled in Spain and have passed Compulsory Secondary Education may also be exempted from taking the CCSE exam.
+On the other hand, if you are a minor, a person with legally modified capacity, a person with learning difficulties, or a person who has been schooled in Spain and has passed Compulsory Secondary Education, you may also be exempted from taking the CCSE exam.

 The easiest way to obtain Spanish Citizenship

-Therefore, knowing that applications for nationality by residence are quite high, which has led to a delay in their resolution, this has consequently had repercussions on applications for other ways of obtaining Spanish nationality, such as nationality by option.
+Currently, there is a huge volume of applications for nationality by residence.
+Unfortunately, this has led to major delays which affect applications for other ways of obtaining Spanish nationality, like nationality by option.
 For this reason, it is not possible to speak of a realistic timeframe for the resolution of nationality files at present.

 Another important point to remember is that not everyone can apply for Spanish nationality in any way they want.
 Each method has its specific requirements, and you need to be in a particular situation to be eligible for it.
 For example, if you were born in Spain, but your parents aren’t Spanish by origin, you can’t apply for Spanish nationality through the option method.
 Similarly, if you have no family ties to a Spaniard and you’ve never lived in Spain, then both the option and residency methods are a no-go for you.